 Another notable feature is its slender size.
 Both the bezel and the bracelet are slightly smaller and thinner than the Submariner 16610.
 Like many other Rolex watches, the models are expected to increase in value over time.
 Many collectors are anxious to purchase the Submariner no date, as it is already considered a classic.
 Current pricing ranges from $6,000 to $9,000.

 4. Rolex Submariner Ceramic

-When Rolex designed the Swiss made Submariner Ceramic, it took a chance and made a sportier watch than the 16610.
+When Rolex designed the Swiss-made Submariner Ceramic, it took a chance and made a sportier watch than the 16610.
 This risk has received mixed reviews, but the pros outweigh any perceived cons with the Rolex Submariner Ceramic, particularly the 116610 model.
-The Rolex Submariner Ceramic is made from a higher-grade stainless steel than the previous Submariner watches, and the bracelet links are solid rather than hollow, making them more durable and less likely to stretch.
+The Rolex Submariner Ceramic is made from higher-grade stainless steel than the previous Submariner watches, and the bracelet links are solid rather than hollow, making them more durable and less likely to stretch.
 These two features alone are strong selling points for those looking to purchase a Submariner.

 Classic Rolex 116610